zxzixuanwang/telegraf/docs/CONFIGURATION.md

 Parameters that can be used with any processor plugin:

 - **alias**: Name an instance of a plugin.
-- **order**: The order in which the processor(s) are executed. starting with 1.
-  If this is not specified then processor execution order will be the order in the config.
-Processors without "order" will take precedence over those with a defined order.
+- **order**: The order in which the processor(s) are executed.
+If this is not specified then processor execution order will be random.

 The [metric filtering][] parameters can be used to limit what metrics are handled by the processor.
 Excluded metrics are passed downstream to the next